mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 MkDocs includes a couple [built-in themes] as well as various [third party themes], all of which can easily be customized with [extra CSS or JavaScript][docs_dir] or overridden from the [theme directory][theme_dir].
-You can also create your own [custom theme] from the grown up for your documentation.
+You can also create your own [custom theme] from the ground up for your documentation.

 To use a theme that is included in MkDocs, simply add this to your